-The Economic Security Promotion Act (ESPA), which includes the following four core pillars, has been in effect in part since August 2022.
+The Economic Security Promotion Act (ESPA), which includes the following four core pillars, has been in effect step by step since August 2022, and all of the four pillars became in force in May 2024.

 - · strengthening the supply chains of critical substances; - · securing key infrastructures; - strengthening the infrastructure for advanced technologies and public-private research; and - · non-disclosure of patents.